 At Brand’s Laira, either continue on your quest for the best cabernet in town, or give the reds a rest and sip a smart riesling.

-Next door at Redman, a founding winery in the region, third-generation winemaker Bruce Redman is responsible for crafting intense shiraz and cabernet from mature estate vines, some of which are more than 100 years old.
+Next door at Redman, a founding winery in the region, intense shiraz and cabernet wines are crafted from mature estate vines, some of which are more than 100 years old.

 Rymill is your penultimate stop, an ancestral winery with a long history in Coonawarra.
 Despite generations of winemaking tradition, Rymill is moving with the times, employing sustainable vineyard practices and offering a range of alternative wines.

 Finish up at Sue Bell’s Bellwether Wines.
-The winery, tasting room and bottle shop here are housed in a 150-year-old shearing shed, which has been reimagined using its original materials.
-After a long day of touring, you’ll be pleased to know that here, you’re encouraged to taste sitting down.At night, check out Pipers of Penola, Ottelia or the Mayura Tasting Room for a top-notch dining experience.
+The winery and tasting room here are housed in a 150-year-old shearing shed, which has been reimagined using its original materials.
+After a long day of touring, you’ll be pleased to know that here, you’re encouraged to taste sitting down.At night, check out Pipers of Penola, Fodder or the Mayura Tasting Room for a top-notch dining experience.
 Or, if you’re too tired to head out, visit the Penola IGA for an impressive selection of local produce to enjoy with your cellar door haul.

 Find more on Coonawarra in our essential guide.